camelpunch/ordinance/README.md

 # Ordinance

-A Clojure library for converting between Ordinance Survey coordinates and Google Maps-useable latitude and longitude.
+A Clojure library for converting between Ordnance Survey coordinates and Google Maps-useable latitude and longitude.

 ## Leiningen dependency information: